Advising & Colloquium

-As part of the Colloquium course and Connections program, all new students participate in Linfield’s Summer Common Read.
+As part of the Colloquium course, all new students participate in Linfield’s Summer Common Read.
 All new students receive a copy of the book to read during the summer prior to enrollment.
 In the fall, students and faculty participate in campus-wide conversations about the book from a variety of academic perspectives.

 The 2015 selection will be announced later this year.